New bounds for the area of MOTS and generalized ultra-massive spacetimes: Generalized ultra-massive spacetimes

 The results in section \ref{sec:bounds} lead to a generalization of the concept of ultra-massive spacetime introduced in \cite{Snew,Snew2}.
 In particular it allows for an arbitrary sign of $\Lambda$ in GR.
 The general definition is as follows.

-\begin{defi}[Generalized ultra-massive spacetimes] A spacetime will be called ``generalized ultra-massive'' if it contains a dynamical horizon foliated by MTSs $\{S_s\}$ ($s\in [0,\tau)$) with the following properties \begin{enumerate} \item All the foliating $S_s$ satisfy \eqref{W>0}. \item $\bar\mu >0$, where $\bar \mu :=${\rm inf}$(\mu_{S_s})$, $s\in[0,\tau)$. \item For any positive $\epsilon >0$, there exist values of $s\in [0,\tau)$ such that the corresponding foliating MTSs have areas larger than $4\pi/\bar\mu-\epsilon$. \end{enumerate} \end{defi} From point \ref{point2} $\mu_{S_s} >0$ for all $s\in [0,\tau)$, which implies that $S_s$ are topological spheres due to point \ref{topolnew} in Result \ref{areaell} because the foliating MTSs are necessarily stable along the {\em spacelike} direction tangent to the dynamical horizon, and this requires that $S_s$ are strictly stable along $-\vec\ell$, that is, $\lambda_{-\ell}>0$.
-Assumption \ref{point3}, together with the uniqueness of the foliation by MTSs \cite{AG} and the area law for dynamical horizons \cite{Hay,AK,BE,BE1,Snew2}, implies that the areas of the marginally trapped spheres foliating the dynamical horizon approach the bound value $4\pi/\bar\mu$ as much as desired.
+\begin{defi}[Generalized ultra-massive spacetimes] A spacetime will be called ``generalized ultra-massive'' if it contains a smooth dynamical horizon foliated by MTSs $\{S_s\}$ ($s\in [0,\tau)$) with the following properties \begin{enumerate} \item All the foliating $S_s$ satisfy \eqref{W>0} with $W\not\equiv 0$ (so that $S_s\backslash {\cal W}(S_s)\neq \emptyset$ for all $s\in [0,\tau)$). \item $\bar\mu >0$, where $\bar \mu :=${\rm inf}$(\mu_{S_s})$, $s\in[0,\tau)$. \item For any positive $\epsilon >0$, there exist values of $s\in [0,\tau)$ such that the corresponding foliating MTSs have areas larger than $4\pi/\bar\mu-\epsilon$. \end{enumerate} \end{defi} Observe that in GR, and if the DEC holds $\bar \mu \geq \Lambda$, hence all generalized ultramassive spacetimes are ultramassive in that case (as the original definition requires $\Lambda >0$).
+However, other cases may occur in alternative theories and for other values of $\Lambda$, depending also on the particular energy-momentum content.
+From point \ref{point2} $\mu_{S_s} >0$ for all $s\in [0,\tau)$, which implies that $S_s$ are topological spheres due to point \ref{topolnew} in Result \ref{areaell} because the foliating MTSs are necessarily stable along the {\em spacelike} direction tangent to the dynamical horizon, and this requires that $S_s$ are strictly stable along $-\vec\ell$, that is, $\lambda_{-\ell}>0$.
+Assumption \ref{point3}, together with the uniqueness of the foliation by MTSs \cite{AG} and the area law\footnote{The area law states that the total area of the MTSs foliating any MTT are everywhere non-decreasing along external directions, see Result 2.9 in \cite{Snew2}} for dynamical horizons \cite{Hay,AK,BE,BE1,Snew2}, implies that the areas of the marginally trapped spheres foliating the dynamical horizon approach the bound value $4\pi/\bar\mu$ as much as desired.